Skip to Content

 Okay, now we’re at the point where your mind will be blown.
 Are you ready?

-You only need 3 ingredients for this delicious ice cream—cream, sweetened condensed milk, and strawberries.
+You only need 3 ingredients for this delicious ice cream, and here they are:

 Strawberries, sweetened condensed milk, and heavy whipping cream